the-collab-lab/career-lab-challenge-next/README.md

 Your team has agreed on the following requirements for the app's MVP (minimum viable product).
 A teammate has implemented some of these criteria already, and it's your job to finish the rest.
 Start with `./src/components/App.jsx` to familiarize yourself with your teammate's work, then build on top of it.

 - [x] Create a `searchArtworks` function for making GET requests to `/search/artworks/`.
 See `src/api.js`
-  - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the AIC `/artworks/search/` endpoint while the app is in development
+  - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the AIC's search endpoint while the app is in development
-  - [ ] **When the UI is complete**, ensure that `searchArtworks` makes requests to the AIC `/artworks/search/` endpoint, as described in "Using the `/artworks/search/` endpoint"
+  - [ ] **When the UI is complete**, ensure that `searchArtworks` makes requests to the AIC's `/artworks/search/` endpoint, as described in "Using the `/artworks/search/` endpoint"
 - [x] Create a `SearchForm` component that will allow the user to perform a search.
 See `src/components/SearchForm.jsx`
   - [ ] Fix a known bug: the whole app refreshes when `SearchForm` is submitted
 - [ ] In the `App` component, render